utiasDSL/upright/README.md

 </p>

-_**New in 2026**_: A much simpler alternative implementation of the core ideas of this work is now available [here](https://github.com/adamheins/uplite), which may be better starting point for those wishing to work on the waiter's problem than the original implementation in this repository.
+_**New in 2026**_: A much simpler alternative implementation of the core ideas of this work is now available [here](https://github.com/adamheins/uplite), which may be a better starting point for those wishing to work on the waiter's problem than the original implementation in this repository.

 ## Introduction